info@hwscenter.com

 • Sensitivity to light and sound

-Headache diaries and questionnaires like the POUND mnemonic or the ID Migraine tool can help healthcare providers confirm the diagnosis.
+Headache diaries and questionnaires like the POUND mnemonic or the ID Migraine Treatment or Tool can help healthcare providers confirm the diagnosis.

 Though not diagnostic, imaging tests (e.g., MRI, CT scans) or blood tests may be performed to rule out other causes such as tumors, strokes, or neurological disorders.